 • What is a private equity fund?

-• About the private equity funds in Portugal
+• About the PE funds in Portugal

 • Differences between private equity vs. venture capital in Portugal